Anzac Day 25 April

 About the dawn service

-The Anzac Day dawn service has its origins in the Army's 'stand-to' routine.
-This is when soldiers in the front line guarded their posts at dawn, a time when attacks were often launched.
+The Anzac Day dawn service originates in the Army's 'stand-to' routine.
+This was when soldiers in the front line guarded their posts at dawn, when attacks were often launched.

 After World War I, many returned soldiers missed the comradeship they felt at these times.
 This is why a dawn ceremony became their preferred form of remembrance on Anzac Day.
 The tradition also has a symbolic link to the dawn landing on Gallipoli.